Toll Free 1-888-430-3055

 Julie is a graduate of the University of Minnesota Duluth’s Master of Social Work program, where she received a solid foundation for evidence-based best practices, which now guide her work toward ensuring life-long success for children and families.
 Julie’s special areas of interest are working with foster/adoptive youth with diagnoses such as Reactive Attachment Disorder (RAD), Post-Traumatic Stress Disorder (PTSD), Anxiety and Depression, with an emphasis on providing culturally sensitive therapeutic assistance as a cross-cultural practitioner.
 To this end Julie is committed to intervention strategies that validate and build upon the various cultures and strengths of the children and families she serves.
 Julie is currently developing her knowledge and skills in the area of Trauma-Based Cognitive-Behavioral Therapy (TB-CBT) with a focus on historical and generational trauma.
 The aim of TB-CBT is to help children, adolescents and their families resolve unhelpful emotions, behaviors and thoughts, enabling them to gain the understanding and power needed to change their life circumstances by maximizing participation, self-determination and problem-solving/solution-finding skills.
 Julie enjoys accompanying children and families as they evolve into the people they were meant to be; she embraces the challenge of keeping up with them.

 Colin holds a Masters Degree in Counseling Psychology from Bethel University and is a Licensed Psychologist.
 He works with children, adolescents, and adults.
 His areas of special interests include conducting diagnostic assessments, individual therapy, working with families and couples, conducting parental capacity evaluations, along with psychological evaluations.
 He also has experience facilitating DBT groups with adolescents who engage in self-injurious/suicidal behavior.
-Colin is involved in a number of collaborative relationships in the Bemidji area providing mental health services at the Bemidji High School, Northwestern Minnesota Juvenile Center, and works with the Evergreen Shelter collaborating on 35-day evaluations.
-He also participates in the Interdisciplinary Review Team representing North Homes, Inc. during monthly meetings with other mental health providers in the Bemidji community.
-Colin is also participating in the development of an FASD Clinic.
+He is currently being trained in Trauma Focused-Cognitive Behavioral Therapy (TF-CBT).
+Colin is involved in a number of collaborative relationships in the Bemidji area providing mental health services at Northwestern Minnesota Juvenile Center and has worked with the Evergreen Shelter in the past collaborating on 35-day evaluations.
+He also participates in the Interdisciplinary Review Team (IRT) representing North Homes, Inc. during monthly meetings with other mental health providers in the Bemidji community.

 Colbi Ikola, Outpatient Mental Health Therapist